Germany to seek penalties as Airbus A400M deliveries lag

 Airbus spokesman Kieran Daly declined to comment on any penalties or shortfalls and said the company remained in "lengthy and complex" discussions about its contracts with participating countries.

-Meanwhile, experts from the German and French defence ministries are still working on plans to jointly operate a fleet of smaller Lockheed Martin Corp (LMT.N) C-130J Super Hercules transport planes, a ministry spokesman said.
-He gave no timetable for completion of the work.
+Meanwhile, experts from the German and French defence ministries are due to complete plans to jointly operate a fleet of smaller Lockheed Martin Corp C-130J Super Hercules transport planes by the end of the year, according to a ministry source.

 German Defence Minister Ursula von der Leyen announced plans in October to acquire four to six C-130Js and operate them jointly with France as a complement to the expected fleet of 40 A400M aircraft.